tbouffard/playground-release-drafter-and-gh-pages/README.md

 - call the npm build on the `master` branch
 - copy static resources in the [Now output directory](https://zeit.co/docs/v2/build-step#output-directory) to let Now then deploy them

-**TODO**
-- we currently deploy the html content of the gh-pages which duplicate the content between `Github Pages site` and `Now`
+  - 1st implementation was to publish the gh-pages content, like for commit 9f398bd32230eb056e9ded301de6984f591a9ce3 and deployment https://playground-release-drafter-and-gh-pages-aet93vb1w.now.sh/
-- we could only deploy on Now a html page that redirected to gh pages
+  - as of commit 016c036633b44fa9897db2ca1379e20fbe37b8a6, we only publish a html page that redirect to the github pages site: https://playground-release-drafter-and-gh-pages-gjs3sb48e.now.sh/

 ### Alternatives to be tested